Roozbeh96/SG-of-Velocity-field-Full-Implementation-/README.md

 ### MATLAB files
 All the code files are in `Matlab/src` folder:
 - main.m: defining initial conditions.
+The documentation for the code is provided in the files as comments.
 - SGVP: codes to generate velocity profiles
 - SGVF: codes to reorganize the generated profiles into correlated field
 - SGVorX: codes to add vortex cores.